Rhydspence Inn

 The Rhydspence Inn is a 14th-century inn situated on the Wales-England border and within the Wye Valley overlooking the Welsh hills and Herefordshire countryside.
 According to English Heritage it was built in the 16th century with 19th and late 20th century additions.
 It is a former gentry house and was not built as an inn.

+History of the building

+The proprietors' web site asserts that the Rhydspence Inn was probably always a hostelry. the building dating from 1380 with extensions built in the 17th and 20th centuries.
+Although no records document these claims, the style of building, size and location suggest the original inn was built for travellers and pilgrims on the medieval route from Abbey Cwmhir to Hereford Cathedral (now part of the Cistercian Way).
+The land between Rhydspence and Pencesty was called 'La Speys' and was attached to Abbey Cwmhir, which was located about 5 mi north of Llandrindod Wells.
 Until well into the sixteenth century droving on any scale in the Marches was far too risky.
 In such a lonely and lawless area, cattle rustling was rife, often by the authorities themselves.
 The Land of Speis means simply land of thorn bushes, which it is.
 The name is still in use today.
-Abbey Cwm Hir was always a modest house, the monks were predominately Welsh and apart from the Abbey's officers would have little occasion to leave it.
+Abbey Cwmhir was always a modest house, the monks were predominately Welsh and apart from the Abbey's officers would have little occasion to leave it.

-There are two bars with an open fire, a bar menu and a restaurant.
-Accommodation all with views over the Wye Valley.
-The Inn is 4 star rated by the AA and has a TripAdvisor Certificate of Excellence.
-As of 2018 the restaurant also has an AA Rosette rating.

-History of the building

-The proprietors' web site asserts that the Rhydspence Inn was probably always a hostelry. the building dating from 1380 with extensions built in the 17th and 20th centuries.
-Although no records document these claims, the style of building, size and location suggest the original inn was built for travellers and pilgrims on the medieval route from Abbey Cwmhir to Hereford Cathedral (now part of the Cistercian Way).
-The land between Rhydspence and Pencesty was called 'La Speys' and was attached to Abbey Cwmhir, which was located about 5 mi north of Llandrindod Wells.

 Comparison with similar buildings suggests the inn was built by the Vaughn family of Hergest; of whom the best known for his infamous deeds is Thomas, The Black Vaughn.
 He is said to haunt Kington church by riding his charger down the nave dressed in full armour.

 The house was originally of a hall house design, being two-storey at one end and a large open hall area with central open fire, it had a thatched roof.
 Changes have taken place over the centuries and it is now two storeys throughout with a stone tile roof.

-In 1590, two generations after the Dissolution of the Monasteries, the tenant was Thomas Watkins, and it is likely that at this time the ecclesiastical hostelry had become a stopover for the Welsh and Irish drovers.
+In 1590, two generations after the dissolution of the monasteries, the tenant was Thomas Watkins, and it is likely that at this time the ecclesiastical hostelry had become a stopover for the Welsh and Irish drovers.
 The Rhydspence became the main assembly point for cattle on the 'Black Ox Trail' (the origins of Lloyds Bank) with beasts coming on drovers roads from Southern Ireland, South and Mid Wales.